scrapcomputing/ThrottleBlaster/README.md

 You can connect to the Throttle Blaster via the serial port and set the Frequency and PWM Period.
 This is convenient for launching a game with a `.bat` file that first configures the Throttle Blaster and then launches the game.

+## Reverse Direction jumper JP3 (since rev 0.4)
+Since revision 0.4 the default rotation direction of the knob has been changed and a new jumper JP3 has been added.
+Closing the jumper will reverse the direction for both the rotary encoder and the potentiometer.

 ## Circuit
 - Connect the Throttle Blaster's Tx pin to the PC's serial port Rx pin (that is pin 2 of the serial connector), the Throttle Blaster's Rx pin to serial Tx (pin 3) and ground to ground (pin 5)